apache/beam/beam-site/contribute/contribution-guide.md

 ### LGTM

 Once the committer is happy with the change, they’ll respond with an LGTM (“*looks good to me!*”).
-At this point, the committer will take over, possibly make some additional touch ups, and merge your changes into the codebase.
+At this point, the committer may ask you to tidy up the commit history before they merge your changes into the codebase.
+This makes it easy for community to look through the history and understand how something came about, look for a candidate commit to roll back, etc.

 In the case the author is also a committer, either can merge the pull request.
 Just be sure to communicate clearly whose responsibility it is in this